 Should be some fun, up-tempo action Saturday night, as both these teams love to get out and run in transition.
 Detroit will look to gain some more ground leading into the All-Star break as they continue this long home stand.

-Tags: Andre Drummond Brandon Jennings Brooklyn Nets Chauncey Billups Deron Williams Detroit Pistons Featured Greg Monroe Jason Terry Jonas Jerebko Josh Smith Kentavious Caldwell-Pope Marquis Teague Mirza Teletovic NBA Pistons Popular Reggie Evans Will Bynum
+Tags: Andre Drummond Brandon Jennings Brooklyn Nets Chauncey Billups Deron Williams Detroit Pistons Greg Monroe Jason Terry Jonas Jerebko Josh Smith Kentavious Caldwell-Pope Marquis Teague Mirza Teletovic NBA Pistons Reggie Evans Will Bynum